open-mmlab/mmengine/docs/en/common_usage/large_model_training.md

 When training large models, significant resources are required.
 A single GPU memory is often insufficient to meet the training needs.
 As a result, techniques for training large models have been developed, and one typical approach is [DeepSpeed ZeRO](https://www.deepspeed.ai/tutorials/zero/#zero-overview).
 DeepSpeed ZeRO supports optimizer, gradient, and parameter sharding.

-To provide more flexibility in supporting large model training techniques, starting from MMEngine v0.8.0, we have introduced a new executor called [FlexibleRunner](mmengine.runner.FlexibleRunner) and multiple abstract [Strategies](../api/strategy).
+To provide more flexibility in supporting large model training techniques, starting from MMEngine v0.8.0, we have introduced a new runner called [FlexibleRunner](mmengine.runner.FlexibleRunner) and multiple abstract [Strategies](../api/strategy).

 ```{warning}
 The new FlexibleRunner and Strategy are still in the experimental stage, and their interfaces may change in future versions.